Jayzman40/Phi-Group-CSC-212/README.md

 # Phi Group - CSC 212 Project
-Websites To Create Post and make Comments
+A Websites code and its allows the end users of the sites To Create Post and also make Comments.